 Elephants are often treated badly in many southeast Asian countries, so it’s refreshing to see these new sanctuaries popping up here and there.
 The Elephant Valley Project aims to look after the elephants who were overworked and injured.
 They also educate the local people to enable them to find jobs without using elephants.

 Kampot is famous for its pepper, so take a trip and taste the local peppercorns!

 What to Eat

 Food is always something that can attract you to a country!
-Cambodian food is incredibly tasty, and amazingly cheap.
-Buy meals from the local stalls, wander around the markets and discover new food or even take a cooking class and learn how to make authentic Cambodian dishes from scratch!
+Cambodian food is incredibly tasty and amazingly cheap.
+Buy meals from the local stalls, wander around the markets and discover new foods or even take a cooking class and learn how to make authentic Cambodian dishes from scratch!

 Be sure to grab a plate of Bai Sach Chrouk in the mornings – it may seem odd eating a plate of soft barbecued pork and rice first thing, but trust us, it’s so good you’ll forget what time it is!
 Another must-try dish is the amok – a gorgeous curry steamed in banana leaves!